HardGraphite/my-dwm/README.md

 ## status bar

-A status bar for dwm, inspired by [this page](https://dwm.suckless.org/status_monitor/).
+A status bar for dwm.